 Is TV Always Bad For Your Toddler?

-Toddlers watching TV before or at preschool age are at a greater risk for developmental challenges and behavioral problems as compared to those who do not watch TV.
-Early exposure to TV has also been linked to attention disordersiCondition when children are hyperactive and have trouble controlling impulsive behavior and paying attention , issues with sleep and routine, and adverse effects on academic achievement, social development, and classroom engagement (1).
-Children who spend more than four hours a day before TV are also more likely to experience obesity (2).
+However, early screen exposure could have potential drawbacks in childhood.
+Some studies state that toddlers watching TV (without screen limit) before or at preschool age are at a greater risk for developmental challenges and behavioral problems.
+Early exposure to TV has also been linked to attention disordersiCondition when children are hyperactive and have trouble controlling impulsive behavior and paying attention , issues with sleep and routine, and adverse effects on academic achievement and social and cognitive development (1).
+Furthermore, children who spend more than four hours a day before TV are more likely to experience obesity (2).

 The Centers for Disease Control and Prevention highlights that 47.5% of children aged two to five years spend more than two hours of screen time daily.
 Here are ten effects of TV on toddlers that can affect adversely: